 Why data literacy, and why now?
 A convergence of disciplines, across diverse roles and backgrounds.

 How to unlock radical collaboration?
 The 3 keys to fostering data literacy.

 CEO & Founder at The Data Lodge

 Organizations that modernize are able to take advantage of cloud-native technologies to enable self-service analytics and machine learning across a wide range of data assets.
 This ubiquitous access accelerates their pace of innovation and unlocks new business insights.
 However, finding useful data, auditing, and ensuring sensitive customer information is protected remains a challenge.
-In this session we will discuss the need for data governance in a cloud-based data lake, what you will need to establish a data governance program and how AWS-native technologies like Zaloni can help you deliver on the vision of offering self-service analytics in a secure and governed manner.
+In this session Roy Hasson discusses the need for data governance in a cloud-based data lake, what you’ll need to establish a data governance program and how AWS-native technologies like Zaloni can help you deliver on the vision of offering self-service analytics in a secure and governed manner.